-Man sentenced to 30 days in jail for licking unpurchased ice cream directly from store's freezer
+Man sentenced to 30 days in jail for licking ice cream in store's freezer

 Latest Weather Blog

-Man sentenced to 30 days in jail for licking unpurchased ice cream directly from store's freezer
+Man sentenced to 30 days in jail for licking ice cream in store's freezer

 PORT ARTHUR, TX - A man in Texas who filmed himself licking unpurchased Blue Bell ice cream from a Walmart freezer and then putting it back has been arrested and sentenced to 30 days behind bars.